borderssolutions/packer-plugin-vergeio/.web-docs/components/data-source/datasource/README.md

 Include a short description about the data source.
 This is a good place to call out what the data source does, and any requirements for the given data source environment.
 See https://www.packer.io/docs/data-source/amazon-ami -->

-The scaffolding data source is used to create endless Packer plugins using a consistent plugin structure.
+The vergeio data source is used to create endless Packer plugins using a consistent plugin structure.

 <!-- Data source Configuration Fields -->

 **Required**

-- `mock` (string) - The name of the mock to use for the Scaffolding API.
+- `mock` (string) - The name of the mock to use for the VergeIO API.

 <!--
   Optional Configuration Fields